satya954/DevOps-Tools-QA/AWS.md

 28. What is a NAT Gateway?
 29. Explain the Shared Responsibility Model in AWS.
 30. What are AWS Tags and why are they used?
+31. How do you troubleshoot VPC issues.
+32. What is difference between NACL and SG in VPC
+33. How do communicate 4 or 5 VPC
+34. What is VPC end point
+35. What is Transit Gate way.
+36. You create EC2 and S3 how can attach ec2 to s3 what policies is used.
+37. What is Trusted role in IAM.
+38. What is the difference between IAM Users and IAM Roles?
+39.
+40.
+41.

 ## ⭐️ Intermediate Level
 31. How do you secure data at rest and in transit in AWS?